William Contreras Player Props: Brewers vs. Phillies

 William Contreras At The Plate

-- He ranks 53rd in batting average, 37th in on base percentage, and 69th in slugging among the qualifying batters in MLB play.
+- Among the qualified hitters in MLB action, he ranks 43rd in batting average, 34th in on-base percentage, and 58th in slugging.

-- In 30.7% of his games this season, Contreras has notched at least one RBI.
-In eight of those games (10.7%) he recorded two or more RBI, while he was responsible for three or more of his team's runs in two contests.
+- In 31.6% of his games this season, Contreras has driven in at least one run.
+In nine of those games (11.8%) he recorded two or more RBI, while he was responsible for three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.